Artsplendr/RAG-System-Using-LlamaIndex/README.md

 3. Retrieve & Generate: When a user asks a query, the system retrieves relevant context and generates a response using the GPT4All model.
 4. Display Results: The final response is printed for the user.

 This system enables offline, cost-efficient, and private retrieval-augmented generation without relying on cloud-based models like OpenAI’s GPT-4.
-However, the speed of generating a response is quite low.
+However, the speed of generating a response is quite slow.

 # References
-This project is based on the course "Building Your first RAG System using LlamaIndex" by Prashant Sahu / Analytics Vidhya and is available at the folowing link.
+This project is based on the course "Building Your first RAG System using LlamaIndex" by Prashant Sahu / Analytics Vidhya and is available at the folowing [link](https://www.google.com/url?q=https%3A%2F%2Fcourses.analyticsvidhya.com%2Fcourses%2Fbuilding-your-first-rag-system-free-course).